Background Knowledge: Group Delay, Phase und Delay

 Measurement of GD

 Room Acoustics Meter and other apps from the Hifi Apps series offer the option of measuring the GD.
 The results depend very much on the settings and method, i.e. a measurement carried out without prior knowledge will at best provide useful results by chance.
 The "measurement setup" here is two MartinLogan Masterpiece Classic ESL 9.
 The dipole character together with the fast response of these electrostats (and the pair of woofers in the base that also radiate to the rear) provide good conditions for demonstrating the peculiarities of such measurements: On the one hand, a considerable velocity of air particles is to be expected at the locations where the speakers are installed, which leads to correspondingly pronounced pressure changes on the walls.
 The room will therefore "play along strongly".
 On the other hand, the speakers still produce a precise sound.
-In the frequency response of the right channel "Frequency Response (Raw)" shown in red, a correspondingly clear resonance is visible at 80 Hz, dropping sharply towards 90 Hz:
+This seeming contradiction can be explained by the observations made in the previous chapter:

-The strong amplitude change is associated with a correspondingly strong phase shift, so that the GLZ "Group Delay (Raw)" literally jumps by more than 500 ms. Admittedly, this is a kind of record value, but changes of over 100 ms with barely 10% frequency change are not uncommon, regardless of listening room, equipment and software.
-This in itself is of course counterintuitive - surely there is no living room in which two such neighboring tones arrive so differently, as if they had traveled a path difference of approx. 30 m (100 ms), and certainly not over 150 m (500 ms).
-The "Group Delay (FDW)" curve shows the same measurement data on the same scale, but with frequency-dependent windowing FDW (see later).
-The value range of perhaps 20 ms is just about recognizable and certainly much more reasonable.
+Narrowband room resonances play a special role in this context and are, in a sense, somewhere between the interference phenomena described above and genuine, physically based delay effects.
+The frequency response of the right channel “Frequency Response (Raw)” shown in red reveals a correspondingly clear resonance at 80 Hz, which drops sharply towards 90 Hz.
+The strong change in amplitude is associated with a correspondingly strong phase shift, so that the “GD (Raw)” literally jumps by more than 500 ms. Admittedly, this is a kind of record value, but changes of more than 100 ms with a frequency change of barely 10% are not uncommon, regardless of the listening room, equipment, and software.
+This alone is counterintuitive, of course – surely there is no living room in which two such adjacent tones arrive so differently, as if they had traveled a distance of approximately 30 m (100 ms), and certainly not over 150 m (500 ms).

 Bursts, played back and recorded with Hifi apps Car Audio Setup.
 Red: Played burst (only shown for 80 Hz).
 Yellow: Microphone signals of all frequencies.
 The beginnings were always aligned at the same distance from the respective signals played back (hence the jumps in the grid) and marked with a thin black line.
 The vertical gray line 6 ms in ahead is for orientation only.